YakDriver/smarterr/docs/diagnostics.md

 ## Fallback behavior

-- If Config is missing or broken, smarterr shows the original error.
+- If you don't define Config or define broken Config, smarterr shows the original error.
 - If smarterr can resolve a template or token, it uses a fallback message (see [`token_error_mode`](schema.md#smarterr-optional)).

 ---